Our2020View/Our2020View.github.io/coldweather.md

 I hope all of this helps.
 Winter Camping - why not?

 ( Ok, that's all just great; but you don't feel these mods are for you?
-Well, have a look [here](https://our2020view.ca/ourmods/nowintermods/) to see what we do when there is no time to transition the coach from winter storage mode to "Summer Mode".
+Well, have a look [here](https://our2020view.ca/ourmods/nowintermods/) to see what we do when there is no time to transition the coach from winter storage mode to "Summer Mode" while preparing for unexpected winter camping.
 There is another way! )

 <br>